parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 #### C++11
 * `typename Log=Integer`

-Without the template overrides there would be warnings on power operands, as they all invoke `value < 0`, which is always `false` (tautological).
-These also bypass unnecessary conditions at compile time.
+Without the template overrides there would be warnings on `power` operands, as they all invoke `value < 0`, which is always `false` (tautological).
+It is trivial to replace all of these calls with `value < 1` calls, as in each case `0` has been excluded.
+However, this materially impacts readability and there is no performance benefit.
+In fact, the inlined templates compile away for unsigned types whereas a `< 1`condition would not, so there is a performance advantage.
 For functions or operand combinations that are not referenced, the corresponding templates are not even compiled.
 The use of `std::abs` avoided as [it is limited](https://en.cppreference.com/w/cpp/numeric/math/abs) to signed types.

-Template specialization could be further employed to reduce a couple calls when both parameters are unsigned.
+Template specialization could be further employed to reduce a couple calls when parameters are unsigned.
 However there is little to no actual performance optimization and the denormalization didn't seem like a worthwhile compromise.

 The templates can be factored into header (.hpp) and implementation (.ipp) files, just be sure to remove the default template parameter values in the implementation.